MohamedAliMerali/React-18---Code-with-mosh/03 - Managing Component State.md

 You can imagine it as the copy of the body array, so we're free to mutate or modify just like a regular js object.
 No need to map anything, no need to do copies, we can go in that object and make many changes.

-Behind the scenes keep track of those changes, then it will a copy of that bugs array, with our changes applied.
+Behind the scenes keep track of those changes, then it will make a copy of that bugs array, with our changes applied.

 ```jsx
 function BugsArray() {